FBP3D (ToMoBAR)

 Where and how to use it:

-Together with Log-Polar 3D (ToMoBAR), this is a first choice method in the HTTomolibGPU library.
+Together with Log-Polar 3D (ToMoBAR), this can be a first choice reconstruction method in the library.
 It is also fast and in well-sampled data situations delivers a similar reconstruction quality as the Log-Polar reconstruction method.
-It is also recommended to use the FBP method when the data is not well-sampled or unevenly sampled.
-But in that scenario, however, it is recommended to use iterative algorithms instead.
+It is also recommended to use the FBP method when the data is not well and/or unevenly sampled.
+Note that for that type of data it might be better to to use iterative algorithms instead, such as CGLS 3D (ToMoBAR) or more advanced FISTA 3D (ToMoBAR).

 What are the adjustable parameters: